mistersouza/ayrton-senna/README.md

 ### Profile

-_This section offers users insight into Ayrton Senna's life._
+● This section offers users insight into Ayrton Senna's life.

 + The link on the section opens the Wikipedia page in a new tab.